sammyfilly/aws-lambda-developer-guide/doc_source/services-xray.md

 If you've enabled X\-Ray tracing in a service that invokes your function, Lambda sends traces to X\-Ray automatically\.
 The upstream service, such as Amazon API Gateway, or an application hosted on Amazon EC2 that is instrumented with the X\-Ray SDK, samples incoming requests and adds a tracing header that tells Lambda to send traces or not\.

-To trace requests that don't have a tracing header, enable active tracing in your function's configuration\.
+**Note**
+X\-Ray tracing is currently not supported for Lambda functions with Amazon Managed Streaming for Apache Kafka \(Amazon MSK\), self\-managed Apache Kafka, or Amazon MQ with ActiveMQ and RabbitMQ event source mappings\.

+To toggle active tracing on your Lambda function with the console, follow these steps:

-**To enable active tracing**
+**To turn on active tracing**

 1. Open the [Functions page](https://console.aws.amazon.com/lambda/home#/functions) of the Lambda console\.

 1. Choose a function\.

-1. Choose **Configuration** and then choose **Monitoring tools**\.
+1. Choose **Configuration** and then choose **Monitoring and operations tools**\.

 1. Choose **Edit**\.

-1. Under **X\-Ray**, enable **Active tracing**\.
+1. Under **X\-Ray**, toggle on **Active tracing**\.

 1. Choose **Save**\.

 **Pricing**
-X\-Ray has a perpetual free tier\.
-Beyond the free tier threshold, X\-Ray charges for trace storage and retrieval\.
-For details, see [AWS X\-Ray pricing](https://aws.amazon.com/xray/pricing/)\.
+You can use X\-Ray tracing for free each month up to a certain limit as part of the AWS Free Tier\.
+Beyond that threshold, X\-Ray charges for trace storage and retrieval\.
+For more information, see [AWS X\-Ray pricing](http://aws.amazon.com/xray/pricing/)\.

 Your function needs permission to upload trace data to X\-Ray\.
-When you enable active tracing in the Lambda console, Lambda adds the required permissions to your function's [execution role](lambda-intro-execution-role.md)\.
+When you activate tracing in the Lambda console, Lambda adds the required permissions to your function's [execution role](lambda-intro-execution-role.md)\.
 Otherwise, add the [AWSXRayDaemonWriteAccess](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/AWSXRayDaemonWriteAccess) policy to the execution role\.

-X\-Ray applies a sampling algorithm to ensure that tracing is efficient, while still providing a representative sample of the requests that your application serves\.
-The default sampling rule is 1 request per second and 5 percent of additional requests\.
-This sampling rate cannot be configured for Lambda functions\.
+X\-Ray doesn't trace all requests to your application\.
+X\-Ray applies a sampling algorithm to ensure that tracing is efficient, while still providing a representative sample of all requests\.
+The sampling rate is 1 request per second and 5 percent of additional requests\.

+**Note**
+You cannot configure the X\-Ray sampling rate for your functions\.

 In X\-Ray, a *trace* records information about a request that is processed by one or more *services*\.
 Services record *segments* that contain layers of *subsegments*\.
 Lambda records a segment for the Lambda service that handles the invocation request, and one for the work done by the function\.
 The function segment comes with subsegments for `Initialization`, `Invocation` and `Overhead`\.
-For more information see [ Lambda execution environment lifecycle](runtimes-context.md)\.
+For more information see [ Lambda execution environment lifecycle](lambda-runtime-environment.md)\.

 The `Initialization` subsegment represents the init phase of the Lambda execution environment lifecycle\.
 During this phase, Lambda creates or unfreezes an execution environment with the resources you have configured, downloads the function code and all layers, initializes extensions, initializes the runtime, and runs the function's initialization code\.